 Dartmouth datasets document glaring variations in how medical resources are distributed and used in the United States, including data on hospitals and their affiliated physicians.
 The featured dataset highlights stats on Medicare payments.
 The datasets are available to download in CSV.

 The main repositories are the Extraction Framework and DBpedia actually hosted on GitHub.
 The English version of the DBpedia knowledge base currently describes 6.6M entities of which 4.9M have abstracts.
 The datasets LEXVO are associated with DBpedia in NLP and other CNN methods of machine learning.
 Access is via many methods, HTTP requests, and API.

 FAA makes available a wide range of data in many formats.
 Our featured dataset from the FAA accident reports includes the July 2017 incident report.
 And the data, in this case, is audio data for NLP machine learning and other methods of study.
 The featured data downloads in MP3 format.

 Factual provides location datasets and is a company delivering public datasets to achieve innovation in product development in machine learning and data mining, mobile marketing, and real-world analytics. data asset created from over 3 billion references to businesses, landmarks, and other points of interest across more than 100,000 unique sources.

 Subsets of IMDb data are available for access to customers for personal and non-commercial use.
 Each dataset is contained in a gzipped, tab-separated-values (TSV) formatted file.
-Label data like primary title, tconst and others are nicely supplied here.
-Direct download and local query are methods of access.
+Label data like primary title, tconst, and others are nicely supplied here.
+Direct download and local queries are methods of access.